4 Tips For Getting Out of a Sexual Dry Spell

 But if you're feeling ready to put sex back on the table, here are four things to keep in mind:

 1. Accept That It Will Be a Little Bit Awkward

 Because chances are it will feel awkward.
 Should I touch you here?
 Do you want foreplay?
 Kissing?
 Or should we just get down to business?
 When it's been a while since the last time you had sex, chances are you'll be a little tentative with yourself and one another.

-If we set ourselves up with high hopes that we're just going to passionately rip off each other's clothes off, we might retreat and pull away when in actuality we find that we aren't flowing into a nice natural sexual pattern.
+If we set ourselves up with high hopes that we're just going to passionately rip each other's clothes off, we might retreat and pull away when we find that we aren't flowing into a nice natural sexual pattern.
 It's okay for things to feel awkward.
 Communicate, don't take things too seriously, and remember that you might need a little practice before things feel "normal" again.

 2. Remember You Can Stop Part Way